 There is extensive literature on the behaviour of wild horses in herds, but scarce studies on the behaviour of the domestic horse once returned to its original lifestyle in a herd, free, and in a totally natural environment.

-Recovery and enhancement of Mediterranean ecosystems
+We recover and enhance Mediterranean ecosystems

 Using this new forest management tool, we have planned the forest improvement actions we will carry out over the next 20 years.
 Horses play a leading role in these actions, because the management of the forests on La Corona premises has adapted to them.
 We have created a magnificent natural wooded pasture for them, to offer them a variety of ecosystems and environments and to provide them with open spaces and forests that offer them shelter when they need it.